Increase DO in a Bioreactor with Hydrogen Peroxide & GPS-X Simulation

 GPS-X: Hydrogen Peroxide Required to Increase the DO in a Bioreactor

 Those needing to supplement (increase) the dissolved oxygen (DO) in their bioreactor want to know how much hydrogen peroxide will be required.
 It would be nice if there was a way to provide a simple, direct answer, but there isn't.
 From the analysis we did above, we can calculate how many pounds or kilograms of oxygen we are adding to a bioreactor per volume and concentration of hydrogen peroxide.
 But can't really use that information to calculate how much the dissolved oxygen concentration will increase in the bioreactor.
-So many factors come into play including the organic loading, wastewater temperature, pH, MLSS concentration, etc. So the best that can be done is to estimate the oxygen contribution using a sophisticated modeling program, and the one I use is GPS-X.
+Many factors come into play including the organic loading, wastewater temperature, pH, MLSS concentration, etc. So the best that can be done is to estimate the oxygen contribution using a sophisticated modeling program, and the one I use is GPS-X from a company called Hydromantis.

 To be noted from the diagram are the two sources of flow to the wastewater system: 1) the relatively constant influent flow and 2) a periodic batch treatment of high-strength or off-spec wastewater that creates a significant and variable additional oxygen demand.
 In the first simulation run I set the off-spec wastewater flow and the hydrogen peroxide flow to zero to establish baseline operating conditions.
 GPS-X produces the following detailed output for the bioreactor from this simulation.